eugeneyp/camino/_camino/day_5_pamplona.md

 ---
 May 2, 2019

-My body surprised me.
+The body surprised me.
 Though I felt dead tired the day before, I felt fresh and with renewed energy for the new day.

 A taxis from the hotel dropped us back to Zubiri, where we continued the pilgrimage to Pamplona, one of the largest cities on the Camino.
 Along the way, I met Monica and Victor, a couple from Oxford, and Jorge and Waika, a couple from Puerto Rico.